apache/cordova-docs/www/docs/en/dev/guide/platforms/electron/index.md

 ### Multi-Platform Build Support

-> :warning: Not all platforms support this feature and may have limitations.
+> &#10071; Not all platforms support this feature and may have limitations.

 Building for multiple platforms on a single operating system may possible but has limitations.
 It is recommended that the builder's operating system (host OS) matches with the platform that is being built.